rajatanantharam/cafelokaalV2/README.md

-# CafeLokaal - Functional Requirements
+# CafeLokaal - SaaS Platform for Cafe Order Processing Analytics

 ## 1. Overview

-CafeLokaal is a SaaS platform for cafes to integrate their POS systems and visualize order processing blockages.
-The platform includes a secure .NET backend hosted on Azure and a frontend built with Angular.
-The system is designed to be scalable, GDPR-compliant, and support any number of tenant cafes.
+CafeLokaal is a multi-tenant SaaS platform that enables cafes to integrate their POS systems and visualize order processing analytics and blockages.
+The platform consists of a secure .NET 9.0 Web A### 10.1 Terminology

+- **Cafe** = Tenant organization in the multi-tenant system
+- **Cafe Owner** = Authenticated user with access to their organization's data only
+- **Organization** = Business entity (cafe) that owns order data
+- **POS** = Point of Sale system that generates order data
+- **Blockage** = Delay or bottleneck in order processing workflow
+- **Order Step** = Individual stage in the order processing pipeline

+### 10.2 Cafe Data Modelkend hosted on Azure and an Angular 18 frontend.
+The system is designed to be scalable, GDPR-compliant, and supports multiple tenant cafes with organization-based data isolation.

 ---